austin-li/cse15l-lab-reports/lab_report_2_week_4.md

 ![change3sympton](screenshots/lab_report_2/change3symptom.png)

-The symptom was that getLinks should have returned an empty List, but it returned a List with 1 element, which caused an AssertionError from JUnit.
+The symptom is that getLinks should have returned an empty List, but it returned a List with 1 element, which caused an AssertionError from JUnit.
+The bug is that MarkdownParse doesn't check if the String inside of the parentheses is a valid link.
+The test file has spaces inside of the parentheses, so our lab group decided it should not count as a link.